We may earn money or products from the companies mentioned in this post.

 Some of our favorite hotels are already open, and others plan to reopen soon.
 No matter where you plan to stay, my partners at Get Away Today can help you book your vacation.
 You can also save $10 when you use code CrazyAdventure.

-TIP: Book your hotel with them now to lock in low prices and they can add your tickets once they are available for purchase again.
+TIP: Book your hotel with them now to lock in low prices.

 If you need an idea of where to stay, check out my huge list of Disneyland area hotels that can sleep 5 people and more!